jonnonz1/nz-statute-book/acts/public/2025/local-government-water-services-repeals-and-amendments-act-2025.md

 This Act is the Local Government (Water Services) (Repeals and Amendments) Act 2025.

 ### 2 Commencement
-(1) This Act comes into force on the day after Royal assent.
+(1) This Act comes into force on 27 August 2025.
 (2) However, section 172, to the extent that it repeals subpart 3 of Part 2 of the Local Government (Water Services Preliminary Arrangements) Act 2024, comes into force on 1 July 2026.

 ## Part 1 — Amendments to civil defence legislation